Are you a trained chef?

 Are you a trained journalist?

-Aren't you writing a book?
+You wrote a book?
 Where can I buy it and when?

 Is there a way to be notified of new posts without having to come back to your blog over and over?